Robotics-DAI-FMFI-UK/mato-common/mato/tests/readme.txt

   When all modules receive 7(+1) notifications about the end of prime list, they know all lists were generated, and terminate.

+07_logs_with_distributed/

+  This is the very same test as 05_distributed, however, it now uses logging, instead of printing to console using printf().
+  Mato framework has a simple logging system, where all messages are printed to the console (if required) and saved to a file with a timestamp, name of the thread that produces the message, and the log severity level.